 Tips for driving in floods

-If it’s not snow and ice making motorists’ lives a misery over the winter months, it’s rain and floods.
-With flood warnings in force again recently, you might be wondering how to prepare for driving on flooded and wet roads so we’ve put some top tips together to help you cope with getting about in severely damp weather.
+With flood warnings in force again across large swathes of Britain, you might be wondering how to prepare for driving on flooded and wet roads.
+Read on for MSN Cars' top tips to help you cope with getting about in severely damp weather in safety.

 Don’t assume that just because you have a 4×4 you’re immune from the dangers of getting caught out, either.
 Off-roaders may have extra height and more traction than normal cars, but if they’re not driven in the right way, they’re unlikely to be that much more able.